 A replacement plan can equally be utilized for for-profit organizations and commercial applications.
 Successful businesses must take into account the real cost of operating; this would include repair and replacement of building components such as roofing, siding, windows, HVAC units, etc. We are often contacted to complete replacement plans for commercial condominiums, warehouses, apartments and commercial buildings of all types.
 All of these have components of the building and the site such as asphalt, signage and landscaping which overtime will deteriorate and require repair or replacement.

 The aesthetic appeal of a site and building is specifically important for commercial aspects as there are generally tenants and consumers which will be viewing them on a daily basis.
-A thorough replacement plan study will provide the client an accurate assessment of the costs and will take into account their specific goals with regards their long term budgeting goals.
+A thorough replacement plan study will provide the client an accurate assessment of the costs and will take into account their specific goals with regards their long term budgets.
 The replacement plan study is catered to the client's goals and is an excellent tool to help maintain and increase the overall appeal of a building and site.

 Additionally it has been our experience that a replacement plan is a great tool for financing purposes.
 As lenders have become more savvy and restrictive on their lending conditions to businesses they have asked questions about the real cost of operating the business and not just the revenue generated over a period of time.
 Providing a replacement plan to the Lender during the lending process for a business loan or a commercial building purchase / refinance is an additional tool that can be provided to ease the process and show the lender that all costs have been taken into consideration.

 Equipment costs are often infrequent but extremely costly to an organization.
 A replacement plan provides a timeline of costs and dates when organization can expect to see these expenditures arise so that the reserve account can be funded.
 Having a reserve account set up for equipment failure helps to minimize the possibility of lacking the necessary funds to purchase new equipment when the time comes due.